unit214/website/blogposts/k8s-smb.md

 - Infrastructure resiliency
 - Observability of infrastructure and applications
-- Comprehensive and current documentation
+- Comprehensive and up-to-date documentation
-- Long mean time to recovery
+- Long mean time to discovery and recovery
 - Complex engineering onboarding with a lot of hidden knowledge
 - Suboptimal developer experience